Museum Artifact: Vaughan’s Grip-Tite Bottle Stopper, Perfo-Siphon Bottle Stopper, and Fox Deluxe Punch-Style Bottle Opener, c. 1950s

 Made By: Vaughan Novelty MFG Co., 3211 W. Carroll Ave., Chicago, IL [East Garfield Park]

-Most openers are distinguishable only by the faded name of the company on its label—perhaps Coca Cola, or Budweiser, or maybe an old defunct brand of yesteryear, like Fox DeLuxe—“the Great Chicago Beer.”
+Most openers double as advertising novelties—embossed with the logos of Coca Cola or Budweiser, or perhaps an old defunct brand of yesteryear, like Fox DeLuxe—“the Great Chicago Beer.”
 What most of us fail to notice, however, is the manufacturer ID that’s also cut into millions of these metal doohickeys.
 If it’s a slightly older model, there’s a good chance it says VAUGHAN—a name that removed more caps in the 20th century than every playing of the National Anthem combined.

 For one thing, beers and sodas poured from a tin can maintained a distinct, generally unpleasant metallic taste.
-Secondly, the flat, airtight, factory-sealed tops of the cans made them frustratingly undrinkable without the appropriate, compatible device to pop them open.
+Secondly, the airtight, factory-sealed tops of the cans were completely flat and had no pull-tab, making them frustratingly undrinkable without the appropriate, compatible device to pop them open.
 Using a knife was a dangerous undertaking, and older styles of can openers didn’t always fit the bill for this modern drinker’s conundrum.

 The one proven solution was a new variation on the classic “churchkey” style of opener, developed by American Can Company employees Dewitt Sampson & John Hothersall in 1933—specifically to address the arrival of the drinking can.
 Their design (U.S. patent 1,996,550) was described as a “punch opener for producing a substantial pouring opening in containers having projecting end scams or joints.”
 Since the item was a bit outside American Can Co’s usual wheelhouse, they outsourced production to the company already known as “the world’s largest manufacturer of can openers”—the Vaughan Novelty MFG Co., of course.

-[The 1935 punch-style can opener patent used for the openers in our collection]
+[The 1935 patent used for the punch-style “Fox DeLuxe” Vaughan can opener in our museum collection]

 From kitchens to bar rooms to ballparks, just about everyone was either using a Vaughan appliance or sitting next to someone who was.
 And yet, from the 1910s to the 1990s, the company somehow remained largely anonymous despite its own ubiquity.